-In 2016 VSR entered the full Italian Championship and won the Super GT class with Nicolas Costa in a season which saw the team score seven victories.
+In 2016 VSR entered the full Italian Championship and won the Super GT class with Nicolas Costa, claiming seven victories.
 VSR also collected three class wins and seven podiums in the Lamborghini Super Trofeo Championship and finished second in class in the Mugello 12-hours.
 In the summer the team's first Lamborghini Huracan GT3 arrived and was shipped to China for the 2016-17 Asian Le Mans Series.
-The team's GT3 debut saw them take a podium finish at Zhuhai and finish fourth at Fuji.
+VSR's GT3 debut saw them take a podium finish at Zhuhai and finish fourth at Fuji.

 2018 saw the team bring its GT3 cars to Europe, fielding a double entry in the International GT Open.
 After claiming five class victories and a further five podiums Lewandowski and GT debutant Giulio Borlenghi were crowned Am Champions at the final round in Barcelona.
 There was continued success in the European Lamborghini Super Trofeo Championship with Lewandowski finishing second in Am and Takeshi Kasai third in Pro-Am.
 During the season the team's four Super Trofeo Evo cars racked up fourteen pole positions, eight victories, nine podiums and ten fastest laps.

 VSR ran cars in Europe and Asia in 2019.
-In Europe Sospiri's team won the International GT Open Pro-Am Championship with Frederik Schandorff as well as blitzing the GT Cup Open Europe – winning the Overall, Team and Pro-Am titles with Hans-Peter Koller, finishing second in Pro-Am with Edoardo Liberati and second in Am with JP Mauro and Rodolfo Toni.
+In Europe Sospiri's team won the International GT Open Pro-Am Championship with Frederik Schandorff and blitzed the GT Cup Open Europe – winning the Overall, Team and Pro-Am titles with Hans-Peter Koller, finishing second in Pro-Am with Edoardo Liberati and finishing runners-up in Am with JP Mauro and Rodolfo Toni.
 In Asia the team ran a Lamborghini Huracan GT3 Evo in the Blancpain GT World Challenge Asia and two cars in the Asian Lamborghini Super Trofeo Championship.
 Schandorff and Alex Au were GT3 Pro-Am contenders for much of the season, eventually finishing third after scoring one win and eight podiums.
-Au took three wins in Super Trofeo and Kumar Prabakaran stood on the podium four times during the course of the year.
 A win in the Misano round of the Italian GT Endurance Championship as well as second place in the FIA Motorsport Games GT Cup completed another triumphant year for VSR.

 The team's modern workshop in Forlì, Italy (40km from Imola) boasts a simulator and gives drivers access to Fabrizio Borra's Fisiology Centre (www.fisiology.it).
 The team's Pro drivers, many of whom have been included in Lamborghini Squadra Corse driver programmes, are always on hand to provide coaching and tuition when required.